Date

 - Vet contractors with a clear checklist: Before signing a contract, confirm the installer’s license and insurance, ask about their workmanship warranty (which is separate from the product warranty), and review a detailed quote to understand all costs involved.

-What Is James Hardie Siding?
+First Things First: What is James Hardie Siding?

 If you’re exploring siding options for your home, you’ve likely come across the name James Hardie.
 It’s the most popular brand of fiber cement siding in the country, and for good reason.
 This material is a smart blend of Portland cement, sand, water, and cellulose fibers, creating a product that delivers both stunning curb appeal and incredible durability.
 Unlike other materials that can warp, rot, or fade, James Hardie siding is engineered to look great for decades while protecting your home from the elements.
 It’s a fantastic investment for homeowners who want a beautiful, long-lasting exterior without constant maintenance.